sage-t/tracker_ml/README.md

 ### Use

 First, initialize tracker using the CLI and update the files you want to track.
-Then import `trackerml` anywhere and everywhere.
+Then import `tracker_ml.tml` anywhere and everywhere.
 Use is easy:

 ```python
 import tracker_ml.tml as tml